sveltia/sveltia-cms/README.md

 - Boolean
   - A required Boolean field with no default value is saved as `false` by default, without raising a confusing validation error[^45].
   - An optional Boolean field with no default value is also saved as `false` by default, rather than nothing[^46].
+- DateTime
+  - A DateTime field doesn’t trigger a change in the content draft status when you’ve just started editing a new entry[^90].
 - Hidden
   - The `default` value is saved when you create a file collection item, not just a folder collection item[^78].
 - List